Search Site

 Prenuptial Agreement

-One of the most effective ways to protect a pre-marital business is through a prenuptial agreement, which can specify each party’s interest in the company if the marriage ends in divorce.
+One of the most effective ways to protect a business is through a prenuptial agreement, which can specify each party’s interest in the company if the marriage ends in divorce.
 In addition, a prenuptial agreement can give a spouse credit for contributions of capital or labor during the marriage.
 If the spouses co-founded or co-owned the business, the prenuptial agreement can specify how the asset will be divided.
 Business agreements between spouses can include provisions for one spouse to buy out the other’s interest or for selling the company in the event of divorce.

 Business Structure